 So why the lack of Standards?

 I believe the reason for this is because the alarm distributors have done a really good marketing job.
 The NZSA vehicle security requirements have been set up to suit the needs of the alarm distributors.
-In other word the NZSA vehicle security committee is a vested interest group.
-Lets not beat around the bush here.
+In other words, the NZSA vehicle security committee is a vested interest group.
+Let us not beat around the bush here.
 Why would the likes of Mongoose, AVS, Dynatron, Meridian, etc push to raise product standards when it would prevent them from selling their existing alarms?